Jacques de Noyon

 The following summer de Noyon returned to Lake Superior, perhaps along what is now the Canada–United States border and includes Quetico Provincial Park, the Boundary Waters Canoe Area Wilderness, La Verendrye Provincial Park, and Grand Portage National Monument.

 English-French animosity prevented Europeans from returning to the area west of Lake Superior for a number of years.
 In the 1730s La Vérendrye re-visited this Boundary Waters region, perhaps with assistance from the knowledge gained by de Noyon's travels over 40 years before.
 The region would become an important part of the North American fur trade, connecting the Great Lakes to the far northwestern interior of Manitoba, Saskatchewan, and beyond.

 Jacques de Noyon continued to travel throughout New France and New England as a trader and coureur des bois.
 He married Abigail Stebbins, daughter of John Stebbins, in Deerfield, Massachusetts in 1704.
 He was still there when the French and Indians made the 1704 Raid on Deerfield.
 He was captured and brought back to Canada with his wife.
-Ruined, he became a soldier in Fort Pontchartrain du Détroit (Detroit), finishing sergeant.
+Ruined, he became a soldier in Fort Pontchartrain du Détroit (Detroit), finishing as a sergeant.
 He died on 12 May 1745 in Boucherville.

+Jacques de Noyon’s sister, Marguerite de Noyon, was the great-grandmother of Toussaint Charbonneau, a fur trapper, merchant and the husband of Sacagawea whom he joined in the Lewis and Clark expedition.